Combating Emotional and Physical Child Abuse in the Caribbean

 The Cycle of Abuse

-Neglect is another significant problem in Caribbean households.
+Child neglect is another significant problem in Caribbean households.
 Parents may not be able to adequately provide for their children's basic needs, and combined with few jobs, substance abuse and domestic violence, children can be in danger.

 The psychological damage abuse victims endure can be devastating.
 According to the American Psychological Association, children who have suffered abuse can develop a range of serious mental health conditions in later life, including post-traumatic stress disorder, separation anxiety and depression.
 In addition, some victims of child abuse develop substance abuse problems as adolescents and can experience great difficulty in leading healthy, happy lives.